← Back

 DELETE /videos/{videoId}

-// Retrieve a paginated list of videos sorted by a specific field.
+// Retrieve a paginated list of videos sorted by a field.

 GET /videos?page={pageNumber}&limit={pageSize}&sort={sortBy}